 Mortgage rates are so low now.
-As I mentioned in “Should I Refinance Now?
-Does A Bear Poop In The Woods?“, you can borrow at 3.625% for a 5/1 ARM nowadays.
-That’s essentially how much money you can make in a 7-yr CD at USAA (3.88%) back in 2010.
+You can borrow at 2.25% for a 5/1 ARM as of 1/20/2015.
+That’s essentially lower than some long-term CD interest rates!
 Hence, the smart move is to stay liquid and not make extra payments on such a low rate.
 Remember, you can deduct interest on up to a $1,100,000 mortgage!

 Cash is always king, and you want to have as much cash as possible to ensure your financial well being, as well as take advantage of investment opportunities when they arise.
 Please read more tips for mortgage refinancing in an article I wrote earlier this year.

 When you can see yourself retiring in 5-10 years, start formalizing a payoff plan so that when you finally do retire, you will be mortgage free.
 The interest deductions all those years are just side benefits.
 It’s your ability to live in your home rent free for the rest of your life, which is your biggest benefit!